marcobesier/python-diary/README.md

 # python-diary
 Some useful notes on Python.

+## 2020-11-27 - Pythonic Loops

+Here are some notes on writing more
+Pythonic loops:

 ## 2020-10-09 - List Comprehensions

 If you're new to Python, you'll often find yourself filling a list